 Coordination of care

-The treatment team consists of physiatrists, rehabilitation nursing, physical, occupational, and speech therapists, neuropsychologists, social workers, discharge coordinators, and other medical/surgical specialties to coordinate care.
+The treatment team consists of physiatrists, rehabilitation nursing, physical, occupational, and speech therapists, recreational therapists and child life specialists, neuropsychologists, social workers, discharge coordinators, and other medical/surgical specialties to coordinate care.
 Psychologists should be used for psychosocial support for coping and adjustment for disability and return to home, school, and community.

 Patient & family education